Medicare and preventive services — the free screenings worth knowing about

 When your parent goes to the wellness visit, they should mention any concerns, even if they seem minor.
 That pain in the knee.
 The occasional shortness of breath.
 Memory lapses.
 The doctor needs complete information to order appropriate screening.
 Your parent should bring a list of medications, even over-the-counter ones and supplements.
 And if the doctor recommends screening, your parent should do it.

-One practical thing: if your parent doesn't have a primary care doctor, help them find one.
+If your parent doesn't have a primary care doctor, help them find one.
 The preventive care benefit is easiest to access through an ongoing relationship with a doctor who knows your parent's history.
 If your parent has been avoiding the doctor because they think they can't afford care, the preventive benefit changes the equation.
-Many things are free.

 Early detection changes outcomes.
 A cancer found early is more treatable.
 A heart problem identified before a heart attack is preventable.
 A stroke risk factor found through blood pressure screening can be managed before a stroke happens.
 A cognitive change noticed early gives your parent time to plan.
 These aren't dramatic interventions.
 They're quiet prevention.
 But quiet prevention is how your parent gets more years with you, more years of independence, more years where they're still themselves.
 That's worth making the appointment for.